 Can A Nintendo Switch Be Used On A Plane?

 Yes. you can use it and have your boring time turn into a fun time.
 But some say Nintendo Switch cannot be taken on a plane because it requires a connection to a wireless network.
 However, most airlines will let you connect to the internet once you reach cruising altitudes.

 Also, if you don't plan to play games on the plane at high speed, you may not notice the difference between the internet connection on a plane versus sitting in your living room.

 Airline officials have stated that passengers may not bring any portable electronic devices to airlines, including tablets, cell phones, laptops, and consoles.
 But if you put it on airplane mode you are safe.

 To avoid problems, Nintendo recommends turning off the Nintendo switches when boarding the plane and connecting the controller through Bluetooth before takeoff.
-Once the plane reaches cruising altitude, you can enjoy your favourite game console without disruption on the plane seat.
+Once the plane reaches cruising altitude, you can enjoy your favorite game console with pair of headphones without disruption on the plane seat.